 The George needs to be on this list for the sheer size of their pizzas.
 Wood fired and on sourdough base, I also liked the little tweaks on classics.
 For instance my pepperoni pizza came with little pops of sweet peppadew peppers.
 Gluten free bases are available.
 Throughout February and March you can get two of their delicious pizzas for just £15 every Monday night.
 Read my review of The George here.

-I also hear good things about Bocconcini in The Coolstone courtyard in Eyam.
+I also hear good things about Bocconcini in The Coolstone courtyard in Eyam and the Thornbridge Tap Room in Bakewell.

 Best pizza places in the Derbyshire Dales